Capital losses can help cut your tax bill

 A capital loss is the result of selling an investment at less than the purchase price or adjusted basis.
 Any expenses from the sale are deducted from the proceeds and added to the loss.

-The key point is that capital losses are only losses after you sell them.
+The key point is that capital losses are losses only after you sell them.
 A stock sitting in your portfolio with a deflated price may cause you distress, but it doesn't do you any tax good until you dump it.
 (The sale of personal-use property, such as a car, doesn't get this favored tax treatment.
 Such losses can't be deducted as capital losses.)

 You can recoup a percentage of a true loss from the taxman.
 This is one of the best deductions available to investors.
 A capital loss directly reduces your taxable income, which means you pay less tax.
 It makes for a nice consolation prize.